boylesoftware/x2node-tutorial/README.md

 _X2 Framework for Node.js_, or _x2node_ (we call it "times two node", but we won't get offended if you say "eks to node"), is a framework comprised of several related but standalone modules that may be helpful with solving a wide range of _Node.js_ server-side application development tasks.
 However, originally the framework's main purpose was and remains to provide everything you need to develop a web-service that exposes a RESTful API and is backed with a SQL database.
 This is the type of application, with which _x2node_ is the most helpful.

 In this tutorial we are going to develop a simplified web-service for an online store that provides a catalog of products and allows registred shoppers to place orders.
 We are going to be focusing only on the server-side but we will assume that there is a front-end web-application that provides the UI for the online store and is the main client of the web-service API.

-This tutorial is a good way to get an introduction of the most essential features and modules of the framework, but it does not replace documentation of the individual framework modules, which provides the most in-depth information including all the advanced features that may be left out here.
+This tutorial is a good way to get an introduction of the most essential features and modules of the framework, but it does not replace documentation for the individual framework modules, which provides the most in-depth information including all the advanced features that may be left out here.
+Every framework module has a manual published as `README.md` file in the module's repository at [GitHub](https://github.com/).
+We also have an auto-generated complete [API reference](https://boylesoftware.github.io/x2node-api-reference/).

 ## Preparation